endymion1818/deliciousreverie-2023/src/content/posts/cache-and-dedup-requests.md

 Ideally you shouldn't encounter this situation.
 Your data layer or state should be a separate entity which components can subscribe to.

-This is what React does: it hoists the state to a separate layer which can then be passed to each component.
+This is what React Context and similar solutions do: they hoist the state to a separate layer which can then be passed to each component.

 But you know that already.